openvstorage/ovs-documentation/Administration/usingthegui/vtemplates.md

 #### Introduction

-A vTemplate is a blueprint for a new vMachine in the Open vStorage Cluster.
-It contains the amount of RAM, CPU and information about the vDisk(s).
-Whenever a vMachine is created from a vTemplate, the vTemplate's Operating System (OS), applications, data and settings are cloned to a new vMachine.
+A vTemplate is a blueprint for a new vDisk in the Open vStorage Cluster.

 #### vTemplate Actions

 ##### <a name="createfromvtemplate"</a>
 Create from vTemplate

-Create from vTemplate allows to create one or more vMachine at once by cloning the vDisks of a vTemplate.
+Create from vTemplate allows to create one or more vDisks at once by cloning the vDisk.
 The new vMachine will have the same amount of RAM and VPU as the original vMachine.
 You can give a name, a description for the new vMachine, the amount of vMachines to create at once and the start sequence number.
 In case more than 1 vMachine is